Post-Meal Routine for Gas, Bloating & Acid Reflux at Night

 This can be a simple answer to how to reduce bloating without adding complicated steps.

-Some habits can increase swallowed air, worsen pressure, or irritate the upper digestive tract.
-Reducing these is often one of the most useful tips to improve gut health.
+Reducing certain habits is often one of the most useful ways to improve gut health.

 Try to avoid: